 - [4] An assessment amount was identified on the Assessment Review Board Complaint Form as the matter that applies to the complaint.
-At the outset, the Complainant advised the outstanding issues were market value and Excess Land valuation, more specifically: - I. Should the net market rental rate for the warehouse space applied in the Income Approach to Value be \$8.00 per sf rather than the \$13.00 per sf, used in determining the assessed value? - II.
-Should there be an Excess Land value applied to the assessment? - III.
-Is the subject property equitably assessed?
+At the outset, the Complainant advised the outstanding issues were market value and Excess Land valuation, more specifically: - (a) Should the net market rental rate for the warehouse space to be used in the Income Approach to Value be \$8.00 per sf rather than \$9.00 per sf, as assessed? - (b) Should there be an Excess Land value applied to the assessment?